Axway/amplify-central/content/en/docs/connect_manage_environ/connect_api_manager/agent-variables.md

 The `APIMANAGER_INVOKEPOLICY_MAPPING_POLICYNAME` and `APIMANAGER_INVOKEPOLICY_MAPPING_CREDENTIALTYPE` settings may be repeated for every mapping that is required.
 For each new mapping being added increase the index at the end of the variable name.

-Here is an example of multiple invoke policy mappings, notice how the index number was incremented for each successive mapping.
+Here is an example of multiple invoke policy mappings.
+Notice how the index number was incremented for each successive mapping.

 ```shell
 APIMANAGER_INVOKEPOLICY_MAPPING_POLICYNAME_1=BasicAuthPolicy